Agha Shahid Ali

-Agha Shahid Ali (4 February 1949 – 8 December 2001) was an Indian-born poet, of Afghan and Indian descent, who immigrated to the United States, and became affiliated with the literary movement known as New Formalism in American poetry.
+Agha Shahid Ali Qizilbash (4 February 1949 – 8 December 2001) was an Indian-born American poet.
+Born in New Delhi into a Shia Muslim family from Kashmir, Ali lived between India and the United States before permanently moving to the United States in his mid-twenties, where he became affiliated with the literary movement known as New Formalism in American poetry.
 His collections include A Walk Through the Yellow Pages, The Half-Inch Himalayas, A Nostalgist's Map of America, The Country Without a Post Office, and Rooms Are Never Finished, the latter a finalist for the National Book Award in 2001.

 The University of Utah Press awards the Agha Shahid Ali Poetry Prize annually in memory of this "celebrated poet and beloved teacher."

 Early life and education

-Agha Shahid Ali was born on February 4, 1949, in New Delhi, East Punjab, Dominion of India, into the illustrious Afghan Qizilbashi Agha family in Srinagar, Kashmir.
-He grew up in India's Kashmir Valley, and left for the United States in 1976.
+Agha Shahid Ali was born on 4 February 1949, in New Delhi in the Union of India, into an illustrious Qizilbashi Agha family from Srinagar, Kashmir, tracing their roots back to Kandahar, Afghanistan.
+He grew up in Jammu and Kashmir, where his family was from, and in Indiana, where his parents studied.
 Shahid's father Agha Ashraf Ali was a renowned educationist.
 His grandmother Begum Zaffar Ali was the first woman matriculate of Kashmir.
 Shahid was educated at the Burn Hall School, later University of Kashmir and Hindu College, University of Delhi.
+He permanently moved to the United States in 1976.
 He earned a PhD in English from Pennsylvania State University in 1984, and an M.F.A. from the University of Arizona in 1985.
 He held teaching positions at nine universities and colleges in India and the United States.

 Shahid was born a Shia Muslim, but his upbringing was secular.
 Shahid and his brother Iqbal both studied at an Irish Catholic parochial school and, in an interview, he recalled that: "There was never a hint of any kind of parochialism in the home."